florimondmanca/personal/README.md

 $ npm install
 ```

-Create an environment file called `.env` (it will not be committed to VCS),
+Create an environment file called `.env` (this filename is excluded from version control),
 containing the following variables:

 - `API_KEY`: a valid API key created via the API administration